dvarrui/word-search-puzzle/README.md

 ## Usage

-Run the p`word-search-puzzle` command from the command line.
+Execute `word-search-puzzle` from the command line.

 **Example**: create puzzle with default options.